OleSpjeldnas/spjoleh.com/src/content/articles/2025-08-22-stop-treating-blockchains-like-computers.md

 summary: "Part two of a three-part series exploring the conceptual shift that separates 'the computer' from 'the guarantee machine' and introduces the domain model."
 ---

-## Pt.
-II: Stop Treating Blockchains Like Computers
+## Stop Treating Blockchains Like Computers

 *This is the second section of a three‑part series on why we need domains.*